 Carnauba Wax Skincare Recipes

 Now that you've learned all the amazing benefits of Carnauba Wax, how about some skincare recipes that you can try!
 Remember you can substitute carnauba wax for beeswax in the recipes, but you may need to use less as it is thicker.

-Would you like to learn how to make lip gloss that moisturizes while also looking amazing?
-If so, I have the perfect recipe for you! …
+Would you like to learn how to make lip gloss at home that moisturizes and also looks amazing?
+Not only will you learn step by …